Branches and branch officials

 Officers and Committees

 6. Each Branch of the Union, shall have for its management a Chairperson, a vice-Chairperson, Secretary, three Trustees, and a Committee of not less than seven members; in Branches with over 100 members there shall also be an Assistant Secretary.
-In addition, if considered necessary, a Treasurer, a Check Steward and Collectors may also be appointed.
+In addition, if considered necessary, a Treasurer, a Check Steward, Membership Secretary and Collectors may also be appointed.
 If considered necessary Stewards shall be appointed to assist the Secretary in important Branch business during the interval between Branch meetings.

 Officers to be contributing members